NRTC Speakers Offer Network Planning Ideas Through the South

 With threat of the virus fading further, statewide associations are holding more in-person meetings.
 NRTC experts have been pleased to attend and share the fast-paced flow of new information about the smart grid, broadband networks and wireless technologies.
 They were among the featured speakers at two recent southern regional gatherings.

-Greg Santoro, NRTC senior VP and Chief Marketing and Strategy Officer (pictured right), covered a wide range of topics at the Alabama Rural Electric Association of Cooperatives’ (AREA) Summer Conference on July 13 in Orange Beach, AL.
+Greg Santoro, NRTC senior VP and Chief Marketing and Strategy Officer (pictured left), covered a wide range of topics at the Alabama Rural Electric Association of Cooperatives’ (AREA) Summer Conference on July 13 in Orange Beach, AL.

 Not everything is broadband, Santoro said.
 He covered the narrowband communications alternatives that will fit certain utility internet of things (IoT) applications.
 He discussed how wireless technologies, including private LTE, will fit into some cooperatives’ plans.
 At the same time, broadband and fiber optic network construction remain at the top of many electric cooperatives’ priority lists.
 He offered tips for cooperatives trying to navigate their ways through the many issues that surround, broadband, narrowband, wireless and fiber network planning within a single rural organization.